ronakupadhyaya/Horizons-week-04/day1/1_passport_form/README.md

 1. The registration flow

-  In this section, you will:
+  In this phase, you will:

   1. Make a `GET` route that renders the `register` template.
   1. Create a registration form in the registration template.